Charlie Blackmon Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in the league.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Padres' 3.78 team ERA ranks seventh among all MLB pitching staffs.
+- The Padres' 3.82 team ERA ranks ninth among all league pitching staffs.

-- The Padres rank 11th in baseball in home runs given up (65 total, one per game).
+- Padres pitchers combine to allow the 10th-fewest home runs in baseball (66 total, one per game).

-- In his most recent outing on Sunday against the Chicago Cubs, the right-hander tossed seven scoreless innings while surrendering two hits.
+- The left-hander last appeared on Sunday against the Chicago Cubs, when he tossed 1 2/3 innings, allowing five earned runs while giving up seven hits.

+- The 23-year-old has amassed an ERA of 5.35, with 5.9 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.